-Apollo 12 astronaut Conrad: This is the blackest black I ever saw.
+Apollo 12, this is the blackest black I ever saw

 During the Apollo 12 mission astronaut Conrad made the following observation in lunar orbit.
 You can find the transcript on the history.nasa.gov website.
 This information is used under the fair use policy.
 Conrad: "Even Earth orbit at night or the daytime, the sky was never as black as it is here".
 According to Conrad the sky, as he calls it, is the blackest black he has ever seen.
 If this is the case then the stars must have stuck out like a sore thumb.